bdhkim/CS411-Transit/README.md

 # BCS411 BU Mapper Project

+	This is a CS411 Project that has ambitiously combined 6 different API calls to give you an instant estimate to your destination:

+	The 6 different choices of transportation are

+	MBTA - T,

+	MBTA - 57 BUS,

+	Uber,

+	Lyft,

+	Walking,

+	BU Shuttle.

+	Enjoy!

-this is the code that we looked during our faculty lecture on dogfooding.
-Note that to run this project, node_modules must be installed via `npm install` in TWO different places.
+	  To run this project, node_modules must be installed via `npm install` in TWO different places.
 One in the default direcotry where there is package.json AND within the app folder that contains another package.json file.

+## Running the App
+ To run this project, node_modules must be installed via `npm install` in TWO different places.
+One in the default direcotry where there is package.json AND within the app folder that contains another package.json file.
+Also, mongodb must be running in background to store user information.

 ## Passport
-This branch is set up for authentication using Passport.js

-## Running
-To run, first clone the repo and install the Node componenets.
-Start mongoDB with `mongod`, then run the app with `npm start`.
+NPM's Passport module is handling authentication with Facebook, Twitter, and Google.